 Employers will have to apply through HMRC via an online portal.

 You will need to designate affected employees as ‘furloughed’.
 This means your employees are on a leave of absence.
 The minimum length of time an employee can be furloughed for is three weeks.

-You must tell HMRC about the employees who have been furloughed when the systems are in place to do so.
-It is expected that this will be at the end of April.
+You must tell HMRC about the employees who have been furloughed using the online system.

-You must write to your employers to explain what is happening and keep a written record of all your communications.
+You must write to your employers to explain what is happening and confirm that they have been furloughed.
+This must be done in a way that is consistent with employment law (see below).
+Keep a written record of all your communications.
+Employees do not need to send a written response.
 See 'Can I furlough all my employees?' below for links to letters NHBF Members can download.